-tenant-stockholders who are individuals and from whom the cooperative has received at least \$600 of interest during the year.
-See the TIP under box 1 on page 1098-4.
+Cooperative housing corporation.
+A cooperative housing corporation is an interest recipient and must file Form 1098 to report an amount received from its tenant-stockholders that represents the tenant-stockholders' proportionate share of interest described in section 216(a)(2).
+This rule applies only to tenant-stockholders who are individuals and from whom the cooperative has received at least \$600 of interest during the year.
+See the TIP under box 1 on page 4.

 Collection agents.
 Generally, if you receive reportable interest payments (other than points) on behalf of someone else and you are the first person to receive the interest, such as a servicing bank collecting payments for a lender, you must file this form.
 Enter your name, address, taxpayer identification number (TIN), and telephone number in the recipient entity area.
 You must file this form even though you do not include the interest received in your income but you merely transfer it to another person.
-If you wish, you may enter the name of the person for whom you collected the interest in box 4.
-The person for whom you collected the interest need not file Form 1098.
+If you wish, you may enter the name of the person for whom you collected the interest need not file Form 1098.